If you’re doing programmatic SEO, it comes down to finding good head keywords or head terms that you can target.

 3. Use Google Search Console

-But if you have all the data, you can find and analyze the keywords that your site is getting impressions for, it shows that those are the exact keywords that the people actually search on Google.
+But if you have all the data, you can find and analyse the keywords that your site is getting impressions for, it shows that those are the exact keywords that the people actually search on Google.

 4. Use keyword research SEO tools

 There are plenty of keyword research tools available out there.
-You don’t have to try them all but I have listed out some of the tools that I have personally used for keyword research.
+You don’t have to try them all, but I have listed out some of the tools that I have personally used for keyword research.

 Most of the tools are free and a few are paid.
 Let’s take a look at them:

-- Google Trends: Free to use and helps you find fresh head keywords related to a topic
+• Google Trends: Free to use and helps you find fresh head keywords related to a topic

-- Google Keyword Planner: A free keyword research tool by Google that helps you find related keywords for a topic
+• Google Keyword Planner: A free keyword research tool by Google that helps you find related keywords for a topic

-- Answer the Public/Also Asked: Helps you find long-tail and question-type keywords that people search and ask in forums
+• Answer the Public/Also Asked: Helps you find long-tail and question-type keywords that people search and ask in forums

-- Ahrefs/SEMrush: Paid tools that are the market standard for doing keyword research
+• SEMrush/Ahrefs: Paid tools that are the market standard for doing keyword research

 There are many other tools that I can’t cover all.
-Just go with the ones that work the best for you.
+Just go with the ones that work best for you.

 Validating the head terms